docmode-health/AIDE-CDSS/docs/installation/NETWORKING.md

 6. Save and close the `docker-compose.yaml` file

-7. Rebuild and restart the Perplexica container:
+7. Rebuild and restart the AIDE-CDSS container:

 ```
 docker compose up -d --build